-A layer that creates a specified number of copies of its sublayers (the source layer), each copy potentially having geometric, temporal, and color transformations applied to it.
+A layer that creates a specified number of sublayer copies with varying geometric, temporal, and color transformations.

 - iOS 3.0+